Poker Starting Hands: Play the Odds, Not Just the Cards

 How much should I Raise?

-An opening Raise in general should be between 3 to 4 times the Big Blind.
-Anywhere in this range is ok, and as guide to start with I would raise the following amounts:
+An opening raise is generally between 3 to 4 times the Big Blind.
+Anywhere in this range is a sound starting point, and as a guide, I recommend the following amounts:

 • When you are in EARLY POSITION Raise 4 times the Big Blind